-If side hustling is a common form of earning along with a full-time job, then add this income into the budget.
+If side hustling is a common form of earning along with a full-time job, then you must add the income from side hustling into the budget.

-After you've truly understood your income, divide your income through expenses, debts, and extra money.
+After you’ve truly understood your income, divide your income by expenses, debts, and extra money.

 Create Financial Goals That’ll Inspire You